czl101010/czl101010/README.md

 - 🌱 I’m currently learning bioinformatics
 - 💞️ I’m looking to collaborate on someone who loves bioinformatics
 - ✨ Sichuan University to pursue a master's degree
+- ！  please switch branch to know more

 <!---
 czl101010/czl101010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.